Robert Dimitt Charged

 An Oklahoma horse trainer accused of cutting the frogs out of horses’ hooves to “make them run faster” is charged with two more counts of animal cruelty.
-That brings Robert Dimitt’s felony charge count up to five for his alleged acts of horse abuse.
+Robert Dimitt is charged with five felony counts of animal cruelty for his alleged acts of horse abuse.

-The new charges stem from the malicious and cruel mutilation of two Quarter Horses named Vod Kanockers and Clouds Aflyin, according to the charging document.
+The new charges stem from the malicious and cruel mutilation of two-American Quarter Horses Association racehorses named Vod Kanockers and Clouds Aflyin, according to the charging document.
 Both horses were in Dimitt and Ty Blackwell’s care.
 Blackwell was the horses’ trainer on paper since Dimitt doesn’t have a racing license due to doping violations.

 Vod Kanockers was in the trainers’ care from August 2013 until June 2015.
 Blackwell told authorities he observed Dimitt cut the horse’s feet until the horse bled.

 Blackwell stated he put the horse on the hot walker at Blue Ribbon Downs in June and the animal died.
 No medical treatment from a veterinarian was ever sought.